Thorough Representation For The Division Of Property And Debt

 - Assets received by gift or inheritance

-With over two decades of legal experience, attorney Smith offers detailed guidance for the division of property and debt in divorce.
-She can walk you through the valuation process for complex assets or assets with increased value.
-She can also be a strong negotiator for assets that you are determined to keep.
+With over thirty years of legal experience, our team offers detailed guidance for the division of property and debt in divorce.
+We can walk you through the valuation process for complex assets or assets with increased value.
+We can also be strong negotiators in support of your right to assets that you are determined to keep.

 Considerations For Your First Appointment

 An initial appointment regarding divorce can be intimidating.
-At Smith Law Office, P.C., we offer free initial consultations to help ease the stress.
-You will have a personal conversation with attorney Terry Smith about your goals and she can offer guidance for your following appointment.
+At Medina, Mitchell, & Smith Law PC, we offer 30-minute initial consultations to help ease the stress.
+You will have a personal conversation with an attorney about your goals and we can offer guidance for your following appointments.

-You can get the most out of your appointment by arriving prepared.
-Get a general idea of your assets and debts before coming in.
-Attorney Smith and the organized staff at our firm will help you navigate the details.
+You can get the most out of each appointment by arriving prepared.
+Get a general idea of your assets and debts before coming in for your initial consultation.
+The attorneys and staff at our firm are ready to help you navigate the details.
 By the end of your journey, we hope you can walk away feeling more assured and satisfied with your decisions.

-Have you scheduled your free consultation with a lawyer?
-If not, call our office conveniently located in Maricopa County, Arizona, at 480-535-9818.
-We also offer a quick turn-around time for consultations requested by email.
+Have you scheduled your 30-minute initial consultation with a lawyer?
+If not, call our Maricopa law office at 480-535-9818.
+We also offer a quick turnaround time for consultation requests via email.